What to know about the attempt on Trump's life and its aftermath

 Crooks worked at a nursing home as a dietary aide, a job that generally involves food preparation.
 Marcie Grimm, the administrator of Bethel Park Skilled Nursing and Rehabilitation, said in a statement that Crooks had a clean background check when he was hired.

-Gov. Josh Shapiro on Sunday said the man killed at the Trump rally, Corey Comperatore, "dove on his family to protect them."
+Gov. Josh Shapiro said Sunday that the man killed at the Trump rally, Corey Comperatore, "dove on his family to protect them."

 “Corey died a hero,” the governor said.
 Comperatore, 50, was a former fire chief.